 Several new SST datasets, in a common format, are available through this project.
 NAVOCEANO is producing N-18 AVHRR GAC and LAC L2P files.
-RSS is producing orbital TMI and AMSR-E L2P files.
-NOAA is currently developing L2P for GOES SSTs.
+RSS is producing both gridded and orbital TMI and AMSR-E L2P files.
+NOAA is producing GOES L2P files.
+This new SST data format has SST observations with ancillary fields that are necessary for optimal use of the data within SST analysis systems.
+They also provide a US contribution to the international data sharing of SST data in the L2P format.